FireTail-io/firetail-py-lib/docs/request.rst

 Request Handling
 ================
-PointSecIO validates incoming requests for conformance with the schemas described in swagger specification.
+Firetail validates incoming requests for conformance with the schemas described in swagger specification.

-Request parameters will be provided to the handler functions as keyword arguments if they are included in the function's signature, otherwise body parameters can be accessed from ``pointsecio.request.json`` and query parameters can be accessed from ``pointsecio.request.args``.
+Request parameters will be provided to the handler functions as keyword arguments if they are included in the function's signature, otherwise body parameters can be accessed from ``firetail.request.json`` and query parameters can be accessed from ``firetail.request.args``.

 Request Validation
 ------------------
 Both the request body and parameters are validated against the specification, using `jsonschema`_.

-If the request doesn't match the specification pointsecio will return a 400 error.
+If the request doesn't match the specification firetail will return a 400 error.

 Automatic Parameter Handling
 ----------------------------
-PointSecIO automatically maps the parameters defined in your endpoint specification to arguments of your Python views as named parameters and with value casting whenever possible.
+Firetail automatically maps the parameters defined in your endpoint specification to arguments of your Python views as named parameters and with value casting whenever possible.
 All you need to do is define the endpoint's parameters with matching names with your views arguments.